syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/troubleshooting.md

 <th style="font-size:14px" width="100px">Solution
 </th>
 <td>
-To resolve this issue, we can adding inline styles in element.
+To resolve this issue, we can add inline styles in element.
 However, we have attached the sample and output documents for your reference.
 <br><br>

 {% tabs %}

-Code snippet:
+Code sample:

 {% highlight c# tabtitle="C#" %}